 Ingredients for the Cake

-1 packet of Anna's Low Carb Vanilla Cupcake Mix
+1 pack of Simply Low Carb Vanilla Cupcake Mix

 Ingredients for Icing